MethukaPasandul/Roshidere-Alya-white-/README.md

 ```

 #### Properties
-- ntp_background_alignment: Specifies the alignment of the background image on the New Tab Page
+- ntp_background_alignment Specifies the alignment of the background image on the New Tab Page
-- ntp_background_repeat: Specifies whether the background image should repeat
+- ntp_background_repeat Specifies whether the background image should repeat
 ```
 "properties": {
       "ntp_background_alignment": "center top",